getditto/DittoSwiftTools/README.md

 ```

 ### 3. Disk Usage
 Disk Usage allows you to see Ditto's file space usage.
+In addition to viewing it you can also export the shown data.

  <img src="/Img/diskUsage.png" alt="Disk Usage Image" width="300">